jakepurple13/OtakuWorld/README.md

 A combined version of my [MangaWorld](https://github.com/jakepurple13/MangaWorld) and [AnimeWorld](https://github.com/jakepurple13/AnimeWorld) apps.
 This was created because there were a ton of shared elements between the two apps so I combined them, allowing two separate apps but a lot of the same base logic.

+These apps do not contain ANY sources themselves.
+In order to pull sources, the apps do contain some default sources.

+MangaWorld:
+Any sources that work with [Mihon](https://mihon.app/) will work with MangaWorld...After the bridge is installed.

+AnimeWorld:
+Any sources that work with [Aniyomi](https://aniyomi.org/) will work with AnimeWorld...After the bridge is installed

 ## Contents
    * [Screenshots](#screenshots)
       * [MangaWorld](#mangaworld)